jfmoran2/CS410_Public_Project/README.md

 Click here to start docker container at [mybinder](https://mybinder.org/v2/gh/jfmoran2/CS410_Public_Project/master)

+For browsing (rather than the interactive notebook in mybinder) the main notebook is holybooks.ipynb, and the PDF equivalent is holybooks.pdf

 ### Authors

 Graham Chester - grahamc2: Division of Labour, 50% share: text processing, LDA, t-SNE coding, documentation, voiceover